Approximation theory for distant Bang calculus: Introduction

 \section{Introduction}

-A central approach to $\lambda$-calculus semantics is the program approximation theory, which captures program behaviour, finitarily or infinitarily, offering a characterization of ``meaningful'' terms.
+A central approach to $\lambda$-calculus semantics is program approximation theory, which captures program behaviour, finitarily or infinitarily, offering a characterization of ``meaningful'' terms.

-In \emph{Call-by-Name (CbN)}, meaningful terms are the \emph{solvable} ones, i.e. those reducing to the identity under some``testing context''.
-In \emph{Call-by-Value (CbV)}, meaningfulness is given by \emph{scrutability}\footnote{Also called potential valuablility}, which only requires reduction to a value and is strictly finer.
-Among approximation techniques, \emph{Böhm Trees} and \emph{Taylor Expansions} are the most influential.
-Introduced by Barendregt ~\cite{barendregt-bohm}, Böhm Trees associate to each $\lambda$-term a (possibly infinite) tree whose nodes describe successive approximations of the term's \emph{head normal form} or $\bot$ when none exists, thus capturing its asymptotic CbN behaviour.
-Böhm trees were related to the notion of \emph{solvability} of CbN terms by thefact that a term is solvable if and only if its Böhm tree is not $\bot$.
+In \emph{Call-by-Name (\cbn{})}, meaningful terms are the \emph{solvable} ones, i.e. those reducing to identity under some``testing context''.
+In \emph{Call-by-Value (\cbv{})}, meaningfulness is given by \emph{scrutability}\footnote{Also called potential valuablility}, which only requires reduction to a value and is strictly finer.
+Among approximation techniques, \emph{evaluation trees} and \emph{Taylor Expansions} are the most influential. \emph{Böhm trees} introduced by Barendregt ~\cite{barendregt-bohm} are the seminal evaluation trees.
+They associate to each $\lambda$-term a (possibly infinite) tree whose nodes describe successive approximations of the term's \emph{head normal form}, or $\bot$ — canonical term meaning nonsense, or divergence — when none exists, thus capturing its asymptotic \cbn{} behaviour.
+Böhm trees were related to the notion of \emph{solvability} of \cbn{} terms by the fact that a term is solvable if and only if its Böhm tree is not $\bot$.

 Ehrhard and Regnier later introduced Taylor expansion ~\cite{ehrhard-uniformity-taylor}, inspired by the differential $\lambda$-calculus~\cite{ehrhard-differential} and relational semantics~\cite{laird-weighted-rel}.
-Taylor expansions unfold a $\lambda$-term into an (infinite) formal sum of resource terms underlying the linear-use of resources during computations, rather than progressively revealing their shape as Böhm Trees do.
+Taylor expansion unfolds a $\lambda$-term into an (infinite) formal sum of resource terms underlying the linear-use of resources during computations, rather than progressively revealing their shape as Böhm trees do.

 The Commutation Theorem~\cite[Corollary 35]{ehrhard-uniformity-taylor} states that normalizing the Taylor expansion of a term yields exactly the Taylor expansion of its Böhm tree.
 Taylor expansions can then be understood as a \emph{resource-sensitive} version of Böhm trees.
-Originally proved for the CbN $\lambda$-calculus, this result provides a deep bridge between infinitary semantics and differential/resource semantics.
+Originally proved for the \cbn{} $\lambda$-calculus, this result provides a deep bridge between infinitary semantics and differential/resource semantics.